-S17-08.
-Method 2 - Word count formula when course is purchased from vendor or other developer.
+S17-17.
+Adaptive learning self study Method 2 - Word count formula when course is purchased from vendor or other developer.
 CPE program sponsors may purchase courses from other vendors or course developers.
 For purchased courses in which the word count formula was calculated, CPE program sponsors must review the results of the course developer's word count formula calculation to ensure that results are appropriate.
 For purchased courses in which the word count formula calculation was not performed or provided, CPE program sponsors must perform the word count formula calculation or conduct pilot testing as described in method 1.

 Standard No. 18.
-CPE credit for nano learning programs must be based on duration of the program plus the qualified assessment, which, when combined, should be a minimum of 10 minutes.
-However, one-fifth (0.20 credit) CPE credit is the maximum credit to be awarded for a single nano learning program.
+CPE credit for nano learning programs must be based on the duration of the program including review questions or other content reinforcement tools plus the qualified assessment, which, when combined, should be a minimum of 10 minutes.
+The maximum credit to be awarded for a single nano learning program is one-fifth (0.2) credit.
+Sponsors must use Method 2 in S17-07 to confirm that the nano learning program is a minimum of 10 minutes and less than 20 minutes.